-We asked our doctors and nurses ‘What were the most popular questions and concerns following a breast enlargement, breast reduction or breast lift?
+We asked our plastic surgeons and nurses ‘What were the most popular questions and concerns following a breast enlargement, breast reduction or breast lift?
 And what do you say to our patients to explain what they might experience?’
-This is their advice for all things breast; we hope you find our guide useful.
+Read on to discover their boob job recovery tips.

-Your breasts may feel numb, tingly, sensitive or swollen for several weeks after you surgery.
+During your boob job recovery time, your breasts may feel numb, tingly, sensitive or swollen for several weeks after surgery.
 From six weeks onwards, your breast implants should begin to feel more natural.

 A week-by-week guide can be found below, detailing typical recovery times for breast augmentation patients.
 Breast augmentation recovery time may vary between patients.

-Strenuous exercise and stretching should be kept to a minimum for at least six weeks after surgery, as vigorous movement can cause stitches to open.
+Strenuous exercise and stretching should be kept to a minimum for at least six weeks post operation, as vigorous movement can cause stitches to open.
 Your stitches will be removed once the healing process begins.

-Immediately following surgery we advice you do as little as possible, include washing your hair, as it may be difficult and uncomfortable to raise your arms too high.
-After the first week to 10 days you will notice more free movement, at this point we recommend gentle stretches to keep your muscles agile.
+Immediately following surgery, we advise you do as little as possible, including washing your hair, as it may be difficult and uncomfortable to raise your arms too high.
+After the first week to 10 days you will notice more free movement.
+At this point, we recommend gentle stretches to keep your muscles agile.

-After the first month, you can begin low impact cardio provided it doesn’t impact your recovery.
+After the first month, you can begin low impact cardio provided it doesn’t impact your recovery process.
 If your breast implants have been placed below the muscle, you may wish to avoid pectoral exercises, such as push-ups, for the first 12 weeks.

 Any breast lift scars should be kept out of direct sunlight and artificial UV for around one year, as skin in this area is much thinner and prone to burning.
-SPF 25+ is recommended.
+Our experts recommend wearing a broad spectrum sunscreen with SPF 25 or more.

 Driving should be avoided for one week following surgery as your mobility and reaction times will be impacted.
 If you are on any strong pain medication, you should avoid driving long distances for the first few weeks.
 Medicine can make you drowsy and may impair your reflexes.